 - Add cornmeal, baking powder and salt to egg mixture and whisk together.
 Combine with corn and vegetables and mix well; stir in cheese.

 - Pour into prepared baking dish.
-Bake for about 40 minutes until casserole has puffed up, is nicely browned along the edges, and beginning to brown on top.
+Bake for about 40-45 minutes until casserole has puffed up and is nicely browned.
+A knife inserted in the middle should test clean.

 - Can be baked ahead.
 Cover with tin foil and re-heat in a 325° convection oven until warm.